proinfocus/CSharpCodeRepository/README.md

 # CShapCodeRepository
 A challenge to myself to write clean and optimal C# code.
+You can find all the codes in the **Codes** folder.